lynxkite/lynxkite/README.md

 ## Run executors on different JVM-s.

-Sometimes you want to use a non-local setup on your local machine: e.g., three executors on three different JVS, all of them separated from the driver JVM.
+Sometimes you want to use a non-local setup on your local machine: e.g., three executors on three different JVMs, each separate from the driver JVM.
 This is a better approximation of a production environment, while still comparatively easy to work with.
 Here's how I managed to set it up.